gxshub/cargo-tracker-0.1/README.md

 }
 ```

-### The Kafka Consumer API
+### Kafka Consumer API in Routing Microservice

 Similarly, the following _three_ parts in the source code of **Tracking Microservice** relate to consuming events from Kafka topics.

-(1) The Kafka binders are defined in the file [`application.properties`](./trackingms/src/main/resources/application.properties):
+(1) The Kafka binders are defined in the file [`application.properties`](./trackingms/src/main/resources/application.properties)
+of Routing Microservice:
 ```properties
 spring.cloud.stream.kafka.binder.brokers=localhost:9092
 spring.cloud.stream.bindings.cargoBookingChannel.destination=cargobookings
 spring.cloud.stream.bindings.cargoRoutingChannel.destination=cargoroutings
 ```
+The two topic names must be the same as those in the Booking Microservice,
+but the two binding channel names are internal to the Routing Microservice.
 (Note.
-Only the topic `"cargobookings"` is used in the **Tracking MS**.
+Only the topic `"cargobookings"` is used in the Routing Microservice.
 The other one is shown
 here only for illustration.)

-(2) Two input channels are declared in the interface [`CargoEventSource`](./trackingms/src/main/java/csci318/demo/cargotracker/trackingms/infrastructure/brokers/CargoEventSource.java):
+(2) Two input binding channels are declared in the interface [`CargoEventSource`](./trackingms/src/main/java/csci318/demo/cargotracker/trackingms/infrastructure/brokers/CargoEventSource.java)
+of Routing Microservice:
 ```java
 public interface CargoEventSource {